awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 AWS services often use encryption context constraints in the grants that give them permission to use CMKs in your AWS account\.
 For example, Amazon DynamoDB uses a grant like the following one to get permission to use the [AWS managed CMK](#aws-managed-cmk) for DynamoDB in your account\.
 The `EncryptionContextSubset` grant constraint in this grant makes the permissions in the grant effective only when the encryption context in the request includes `"subscriberID": "111122223333"` and `"tableName": "Services"` pairs\.
 This grant constraint means that the grant allows DynamoDB to use the specified CMK only for a particular table in your AWS account\.

-To get this output, run the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) API operation on the AWS managed CMK for DynamoDB in your account\.
+To get this output, run the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation on the AWS managed CMK for DynamoDB in your account\.

 ```
 $ aws kms list-grants --key-id 0987dcba-09fe-87dc-65ba-ab0987654321